feathersjs-ecosystem/feathers-vuex/docs/feathers-vuex-forms.md

 ## FeathersVuexInputWrapper

 Building on the same ideas as the FeathersVuexFormWrapper, the FeathersVuexInputWrapper reduces boilerplate for working with the clone and commit pattern on a single input.

-An important difference with the FeathersVuexInputWrapper is that it is built using the Vue Composition API.
-This means that in order to use it you will need to install and use the `@vue/composition-api` package in your Vue project, [as described here](/composition-api.html).

 One use case for this component is implementing an "edit-in-place" workflow.
 The following example shows how to use the FeathersVuexInputWrapper to automatically save a record upon `blur` on text and color inputs:

 ```html
 <template>